amitkgupta/boshv3/README.md

 same namespace.  `VMExtension`s cannot be mutated.
 Deleting a `VMExtension` custom resource will delete it from from the corresponding BOSH Director.

+### AZ

+The `AZ` kind of resource provided by the `azs.bosh.akgupta.ca` CRD represents AZs (Availability Zones) that traditionally live in a "Cloud Config".
+This "BOSH v3" API eschews the complex, monolithic "Cloud Config" and treats AZs as their own, first-class resource.
+These will be referenceable by name within Instance Groups (not yet implemented).
+Creating one of these AZ resources requires simply providing `cloud_properties`.
+This AZ will be created via the `Team` in the same namespace where the `AZ` resource has been created.
+The link between an `AZ` and a `Team` is implicit by virtue of being in the same namespace.  `AZ`s cannot be mutated.
+Deleting an `AZ` custom resource will delete it from from the corresponding BOSH Director.

 ## Usage

 ### As an Administrator